Microsoft and OpenAI propose automating U.S. tech export controls

 Microsoft and OpenAI, the AI research lab in which Microsoft has invested over $1 billion, today submitted a document to the U.S. government describing how a “digitally transformed” export controls system might work and the benefits it could provide.
-The organizations suggest that their proposed solutions could provide commercial benefits to users, as well as a more powerful, dynamic, and targeted method for controlling U.S. exports of fundamental technologies.
+The organizations suggest that their proposed solutions could bring commercial benefits to users, as well as a more powerful, dynamic, and targeted method for controlling U.S. exports of fundamental technologies.

 Following a mandate in the Export Control Reform Act of 2018, the U.S. Department of Commerce’s Bureau of Industry and Security (BIS) undertook efforts to identify and control exports of “emerging” or “foundational” technologies ostensibly vital to national security.
 In comment periods ending in January 2019 and earlier this week, BIS solicited comment from the industry on how to identify and approach control of these technologies.

-Microsoft and OpenAI take issue with tde restrictions promulgated via traditional export control approaches.
-Restrictions based on performance criteria, they assert, would ignore the fact that technologies containing the same criteria have for both beneficial and nefarious use cases.
+Microsoft and OpenAI take issue with the restrictions promulgated via traditional export control approaches.
+Restrictions based on performance criteria, they assert, would ignore the fact that technologies containing the same criteria have both beneficial and nefarious use cases.
 Microsoft and OpenAI also speculate that hard-and-fast rules might fail to keep pace with technological developments and quickly become outdated.
 Moreover, they argue restrictions could cut off U.S. companies’ access to global markets, even in allied countries that aren’t bound by similar regulations.

-“This overly broad approach would have the unintended consequence of foreclosing beneficial uses,” Sara O’Hare O’Neal, associate general counsel of Global Trade at Microsoft, wrote in a blog post.
+“This overly broad approach would have the unintended consequence of foreclosing beneficial uses,” Sarah O’Hare O’Neal, associate general counsel of global trade at Microsoft, wrote in a blog post.
 “Taking facial recognition as an example, the same digital biometrics technology, software and hardware capture and analyze information to identify people, whether for the purpose of finding a terrorist or a missing child versus finding an oppressed dissident or minority.”

-The answer, according to Microsoft and OpenAI, is fourfold:
+The solution, according to Microsoft and OpenAI, is fourfold:

 - Software features designed into technologies that enable controls against prohibited uses and users.
 These features could include, for example, identity verification systems and information flow controls to discern whether facts and criteria are consistent with authorized users and uses.

-- Hardware roots of trust built into devices that contain sensitive technologies, namely identity verification throug coprocessors akin to those used to secure mobile payments and prohibit cheating in video game consoles.
+- Hardware roots of trust built into devices that contain sensitive technologies, namely identity verification through coprocessors akin to those used to secure mobile payments and prohibit cheating in video game consoles.

 - Tamper-resistant tools for technologies including software and hardware applications that can harden infrastructures against “subversion.”